-19 In some instances, no collateral is provided.
+In some instances, no collateral is provided.

-The fee is the incentive for the security "lender" to agree the transaction as it gives the "lender" an additional return on the security20.
+&lt;sup>17 Except for the right to sell the security.

+&lt;sup>19 As securities lending is almost always undertaken to permit the "borrower" to make delivery on securities it does not hold, a right to substitute is not relevant.
+However, there may be circumstances where the right is required.

+D. Use of Securities Lending

+- The motivation for "borrowing" securities in this fashion is similar to securities-driven 16. repos and is a commonly-used technique through which brokers cover "short positions", 20 typically when a security has gone "special", that is, demand is greater than supply.
+Securities lending involves securities that may be issued by residents or nonresidents, by governments or by corporations, and can be either equities or debt instruments.
+Securities lending increases liquidity in the securities market as well as the timeliness of some trade settlements-especially for securities that trade infrequently or in small volume.
+Because the securities "borrowed" are intended to be on-sold, repayment in equivalent securities is necessary (i.e., those with the same characteristics-such as issuer, maturity date, coupon rate, currency-as those "loaned" but with different certificate numbers). - 17.
+The fee is the incentive for the security "lender" to agree to the transaction as it gives the "lender" an additional return on the security.
 The fee is independent of any income that may be earned on the security (as property/investment income).
 Consequently, the securities lender receives two types of income from ownership of the securities-the fee (for providing the security and taking the risk of default) and the underlying property income.
 In securities lending, which is a securities-driven activity, the "borrower" initiates the transaction which means that the bargaining advantage lies with the "lender" of the security, and, depending on the availability of the security, the level of the fee charged.
-The payment may be made at inception or at close out of the contract.

-Securities lending may be said to represents a "volume" exchange of securities, so for securities lending, in the same way as the exchange of securities is for a repo: in other words, the market risk is borne by the "lender" of the securities.
-If, for example, the securities exchanged are shares, then the same number of the shares, with the same characteristics, is to be returned at the termination of the contract; if the securities are debt instruments, the returned securities are based on the same principles as for repos (usually expressed in their nominal value plus any interest that has accrued on the securities during the life of the transaction).
-The value of the securities lent is not the criterion used for their return.

-In most cases, "lenders" of securities consider the arrangements to be temporary and do not remove the securities from their balance sheets as they retain the rights to any dividends or interest while the securities are on loan21.
-Usually, the "lender" does not have the right to on-sell the collateral received except in the event of default by the "borrower".
+The payment may be made at inception or at close out of the contract. - In the same manner as a repo, securities lending may be said to represent a "volume" 18. exchange of securities.
+If, for example, the securities exchanged are shares, then the same number of the shares, with the same characteristics, is to be returned at the termination of the contract; if the securities are debt instruments, the returned securities are valued on the same principles as for repos (usually expressed in their face value plus any interest that has accrued on the securities during the life of the transaction).
+The value of the securities lent is not the criterion used for their return. - Usually, the "lender" does not have the right to on-sell the collateral received except in 19. the event of default by the "borrower."
 In many cases, the release of securities between holders is conducted by security depositories (custodians) on the "lender's" behalf; frequently, under these circumstances, the "lender" of the security is unaware that the security it owns has been "lent" because the custodial arrangement may permit such transactions without the express permission of the owner on each occasion.
-If the value of the securities placed as collateral falls vis-à-vis the value of the securities "loaned", the securities "borrower" is usually required to place variation margin, to give the securities "lender" adequate, continuing protection.
-If the value of the securities placed as collateral increases, the securities "lender" may or may not be required to return part of the collateral, depending on country practice.

-21 In instances where equities are loaned, they are usually done to avoid the period coinciding with a shareholders' meeting, or in any instance where voting rights are required to be exercised (such as for a takeover bid).
-However, it is not always possible to know when these circumstances will arise and the arrangements usually permit the return of the securities to the original owner for such eventualities.

-20 The appropriate statistical treatment of the fee is explored further below.
+A "short position" occurs when a party has sold an asset that it does not own.

-22 Accordingly, in most instances, the "lender" is likely to record the collateral off-balance sheet.
+Accordingly, in most instances, the "lender" is likely to account for the collateral off-balance sheet.